 A luxury brand on the other hand – is prized, and set on a pedestal.
 It’s that way because the creator, or the service provider that provides a high-end service, has created scarcity – manufacturing demand because they aren’t shilling their wares on every street corner.

 Only the ones where their ‘IDEAL CUSTOMER’ is.

 They know who that person is – and it’s not the cheapest bidder.
 If that person can’t pay full price – they’re invited to save up, get excited in anticipation (and even talk about their desire to buy to their friends.)

-Window shoppers can be your biggest advocates, but you ruin it if you focus on lowering your price – instead of focusing on increasing the value of the product or service your providing.
+Window shoppers can be your biggest advocates, but you ruin it if you focus on lowering your price – instead of focusing on increasing the value of the product or service you provide.